BroadcomMFD/cobol-dialect-template/README.md

 1. Open `...` menu and choose "install from VSIX..."
 1. Choose `.vsix` file with Dialect Add-On Example

-Now you example dialect is ready to use
+Now you example dialect is ready to use.
 You can find more information and a sample code in the details to the installed "COBOL Dialect Support Example" extension